-Last year, the Apple Watch began its transformation from a consumer product to a medical one.
+Innovations in Healthcare Technology: Last year, the Apple Watch began its transformation from a consumer product to a healthcare tech one.
 In November, the FDA announced the approval of the first medical Apple Watch accessory, AliveCor’s KardiaBand.
-The novel medical technology leverages the Apple Watch’s heart rate monitoring technology and combines it with an additional sensor to provide EKG readings in under a minute.
+The novel health related technologies leverage the Apple Watch’s heart rate monitoring technology and combine it with an additional sensor to provide EKG readings in under a minute.
 According to their press release, this data gives consumers much-needed information about their heart health and the ability to forward that data to their doctors for further analysis.

-The KardiaBand is just one example of a drive to use medical technology to disrupt an industry that has yet to fully capitalize on the digital revolution.
-As healthcare costs continue to skyrocket, the industry needs more efficient, efficacious, and affordable ways to provide high-quality, error-free care.
+The KardiaBand is just one example of a drive to use health related technologies to disrupt an industry that has yet to fully capitalize on the digital revolution.
+As healthcare costs continue to skyrocket, the industry needs more efficient, efficacious, and affordable ways and innovative ideas in healthcare to provide high-quality, error-free care.

 Zeke Emanuel, an oncologist and medical ethicist who worked on the Affordable Care Act, cites many reasons for rising medical costs.
 Among them is wasteful spending on unnecessary tests and services, which he estimates costs $200 billion a year.
 Eliminating a fraction of this sum is a huge opportunity for entrepreneurs in this space.